binlain/fast-router/README.md

 node.js fast-router
 ===================

-A fast & simple O(1) URL router for node.js that can be used for almost anything.
+A fast & simple O(log n) URL router for node.js that can be used for almost anything.

-Runtime: O(1), where *n* is the total number of routes.
+Runtime: O(log n), where *n* is the total number of routes.
 The runtime is O(n) if you consider *n* the length of your longest route.

 Usage:
 -----